 Digital Programs also supports faculty who use images in their teaching.
 We acquire or create digital images where possible, in response to specific requests.
 Please contact Digital Programs for more information.

 The Digital Programs department may provide digitization, text encoding, metadata, and project management consultation for digital scholarship projects that partner faculty, the Library, and Information Technology.
-We have also established a Digital Scholarship Summer Internship program, providing opportunities for current undergraduate students and recent graduates to learn digital scholarship methodologies and implement a project.
+We have also established a Digital Scholarship Summer Fellowship program, providing opportunities for current undergraduate students and recent graduates to learn digital scholarship methodologies and implement a project.

-The Digital Scholarship Summer Internship for 2014 culminated in the development of digital projects based on items from Amherst College’s Kim-Wait/Eisenberg Collection of Native American Books.
+The Digital Scholarship Summer Fellowship for 2014 culminated in the development of digital projects based on items from Amherst College’s Kim-Wait/Eisenberg Collection of Native American Books.
 These digital projects are presented on DH Blueprints: Teaching Digital Humanities by Example, and serve as models for students and scholars at Amherst and beyond.
 The website also contains documentation on the technical and research processes behind the digital projects.
 It is intended to serve as a resource that introduces interested users who are unfamiliar with the Digital Humanities to significant debates, concepts, terms, tools, and methods in the field.

 Past projects include: